jumpinjackie/forge-e33-mod/design/WHITE.md

 Legendary Enchantment
 Creatures cannot attack you unless their controller sacrifices a Chroma token for each creature they control that's attacking you.
 {3}: Create a Chroma token.
 Any player may activate this ability.
+---
+This looks similar to Lumiere's shield dome.
+Maybe we can just cross it.
+- Lune
 ```

 [card implementation](../custom/cards/c/chroma_barrier.txt)